-Break Up Breakdown: 5 Things I Did Right In My Relationship
+Break Up Breakdown: 5 Ways I Was AWESOME In My Last Relationship

 In my previous post, I described how my 8 month relationship with a woman I referred to as my “dream girl” recently dissolved.